 Housing costs in Cypress are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Cypress isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cypress are a mix of both white- and blue-collar jobs.
+Cypress is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cypress is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Cypress who work in office and administrative support (15.17%), management occupations (13.03%), and sales jobs (10.71%).

 Also of interest is that Cypress has more people living here who work in computers and math than 95% of the places in the US.